From the Master:

 We have a lovely location.
 Selwyn is close to the geographical centre of the University.
 The Sidgwick site – with faculties like Law, Economics, English, History, Classics and Modern Languages – is at the bottom of our garden.
 We’re closer than most to the new university developments in West Cambridge; and we’re about a 5 minute walk from the back of King’s College, which you can go through to get to the centre of town.
 Yet we also have lots of space, including extensive gardens and a woodland walk, and all our buildings are on a single site.
 Here are two videos you might find interesting.
 The first has some aerial shots of the college and its grounds; and the second offers a terrific sense of what the college is like when a summer school is in session from the vlogger Unjaded Jade.

 Our accommodation is high quality.
 We spent £13m refurbishing Cripps Court, where first-year undergraduates and some graduates are housed, and it now has en-suite rooms throughout.
 Then there’s historic Old Court, dating from the 19th century, and the much-praised Ann’s Court which was built this century.
 You’re guaranteed accommodation in college throughout undergraduate and most graduate courses.
-We’re building a new library and auditorium which will be ready for the autumn of 2020.
+We're building a new library and auditorium which will be ready early 2021.
 We’ve given a smart new look to our servery and bar, with the added attraction of barista coffee and cake available throughout the day.

 We also have fun.
 I’m a former director of sport at the BBC, so I believe strongly in the power of sport and you’ll find me cheering on our college teams in football, netball, rugby, rowing and the rest.
 I’m also delighted when students make a name for themselves in acting or journalism or all the other activities you can find across Cambridge.
 We’re particularly keen on music: our Chapel choir is making quite a name for itself with its international tours and its successful recordings.
 In 2019, an edition of the BBC’s Choral Evensong was broadcast from the Selwyn Chapel.